 - Decide whether the child is at risk of immediate harm and, if so, call the police

 - Let them know that the information cannot be kept confidential but that you will make sure you tell someone who can help.

 - Avoid asking any leading questions or offering an opinion on what has happened.

 - Record what was said as soon as possible and keep this information secure.
 Stick to a factual account rather than what you think about it.

 - Follow the procedures set out in section 1 on reporting a concern.

-- Make careful records of what was said and give to Designated Child Protection Lead within 24 hours using the “Logging a Concern” Form
+• Make careful records of what was said and give them to the Designated Child Protection Lead within 24 hours using the “Logging a Concern” Form

 All staff and contractors will be given this safeguarding policy before working for The Centre for Education and Youth and will be DBS/CRB checked before carrying out work that gives them unsupervised or regular contact with young people or before gaining access to sensitive or personal data.
 Designated safeguarding staff will receive designated person training.
 Referees for new staff will be asked if there have been any safeguarding concerns about applicants.

 Safeguarding training will be provided for staff every 3 years with refreshers every year.
-A record of DBS disclosure numbers will be held in a secure digital format.
+Certificates and DBS forms will be held securely at The Centre for Education and Youth office.

 The Centre for Education and Youth will keep relevant, adequate, non excessive personal information about safeguarding concerns that are accurate and up to date for 7 years for Child Protection and Safeguarding Vulnerable Adults.
 The Centre for Education and Youth will also keep records regarding concerns about an adult working with children or vulnerable adults for 10 years (or longer where necessary – see below).